-(A) The Right to Courteous, Prompt, and Professional Customer Service Citizens will implement this right by the following:
+(A) The Right to Courteous, Prompt, and Professional Customer Service

+Citizens will implement this right by the following:
-- (1) Providing quality customer service to policyholders, applicants and agents, and will communicate and emphasize this expectation to our employees, agents, and vendors. - (2) Providing telephonic, electronic and written means for consumers to contact Citizens directly with inquiries, questions, or complaints. - (3) Answering telephone calls, emails and letters with knowledgeable and professional responses in a timely manner.

-- (4) Developing, implementing and maintaining specific methods for responding to and resolving consumer complaints, including a method for escalation of unresolved complaints to supervisors and other decision makers. - (5) Maintaining a unit responsible for receiving and responding to consumer complaints, which unit or division is the sole responsibility of a Senior Manager of Citizens. - (6) Tracking and monitoring consumer complaints and issues, and report any trends or problems to the Senior Manager. - (7) Continuing to provide customer service education for employees. - (8) Developing and implementing customer service measures with respect to timeliness, responsiveness, accuracy of information, and customer courtesy, and we will monitor, evaluate and enforce employee performance of such service. - (9) Refunding return premiums due to policyholders promptly.
+- (1) Providing quality customer service to policyholders, applicants and agents, and communicating and emphasizing this expectation to our employees, agents, and vendors. - (2) Providing telephonic, electronic and written means for consumers to contact Citizens directly with inquiries, questions, or complaints. - (3) Answering policyholder inquiries with knowledgeable and professional responses in a timely manner. - (4) Developing, implementing and maintaining specific methods for responding to and resolving consumer complaints, including a method for escalation of unresolved complaints to supervisors and other decision makers. - (5) Maintaining a unit or division responsible for receiving and responding to consumer complaints, which unit or division is the sole responsibility of a Senior Manager of Citizens. - (6) Tracking and monitoring consumer complaints and issues, and reporting any trends or problems to the Senior Manager. - (7) Continuing to provide customer service education for employees. - (8) Developing and implementing customer service measures with respect to timeliness, responsiveness, accuracy of information, and customer courtesy, and monitoring, evaluating and enforcing employee performance of such service. - (9) Refunding return premiums due to policyholders promptly. - (B) The Right to Fair, Prompt and Professional Claims Service

-(B) The Right to Fair, Prompt and Professional Claims Service Citizens will implement this right by the following:
+Citizens will implement this right by the following:

-- (1) Providing quality claims service to our policyholders and will communicate and emphasize this expectation to adjusters and employees. - (2) Providing consumers with directions on how to report claims in case of a loss. - (3) Ensuring our insurance adjusters are licensed under Florida law. - (4) Providing fast, fair, honest and accurate claims service. - (5) Providing a method for a consumer to contact us regarding issues with their claim. - (6) Monitoring the service levels of our adjusters and claims professionals. - (7) Ensuring there are sufficient personnel to accomplish processing customer claims and achieve other corporate responsibilities.
+- (1) Providing quality claims service to our policyholders and communicating and emphasizing this expectation to adjusters and employees. - (2) Providing consumers with directions on how to report claims in case of a loss. - (3) Ensuring our insurance adjusters are licensed under Florida law. - (4) Providing fast, fair, honest and accurate claims service. - (5) Providing a method for a consumer to contact us regarding issues with their claim. - (6) Monitoring the service levels of our adjusters and claims professionals.

-(C) The Right to Prompt, Professional Service from your Citizens' Insurance Agent Citizens will implement this right by the following:

-- (1) Appointing only agents that are licensed under Florida law. - (2) Educating our agents so they can provide knowledgeable and professional service about our products.

-- (3) Providing a method for consumers to report problems with an agent. - (4) Investigating and responding to complaints about an agent in a timely manner. - (5) Allowing consumers the right to choose among Citizens' appointed insurance agents. - (6) Developing and monitoring customer service standards for agents who provide service to policyholders and applicants. - (7) Auditing our agents' performance, and if violations are discovered, disciplining such agents as necessary to ensure that agents perform according to Citizens' underwriting guidelines and customer service expectations. - (8) Instructing our agents to provide a customized quote if requested by a consumer. - (9) Instructing our agents to explain the coverage offered by our policies.
+- (7) Ensuring there are sufficient personnel to accomplish processing customer claims and achieve other corporate responsibilities. - (C) The Right to Prompt, Professional Service from your Citizens' Insurance Agent Citizens will implement this right by the following: - (1) Appointing only agents that are licensed under Florida law. - (2) Educating appointed agents so they can provide knowledgeable and professional service about our products. - (3) Providing a method for consumers to report problems with an agent. - (4) Investigating and responding to complaints about an agent in a timely manner. - (5) Allowing consumers the right to choose among Citizens' appointed insurance agents. - (6) Developing and monitoring customer service standards for agents who provide service to policyholders and applicants. - (7) Auditing appointed agents' performance, and if violations are discovered, disciplining such agents as necessary to ensure that agents perform according to Citizens' underwriting guidelines and customer service expectations. - (8) Instructing appointed agents to provide a customized quote if requested by a consumer. - (9) Instructing appointed agents to explain the coverage offered by our policies. - (D) The Right to Know about Citizens, our Products, and our Services

-(D) The Right to Know about Citizens, our Products, and our Services Citizens will implement this right by the following:
+Citizens will implement this right by the following: